 A Microfinance Institution (MFI) is a company that offers microfinance services like microcredit and insurance services aimed for the poor.
 All Microfinance Institutions share the common features of offering these services to clients who are not included in formal financial services.

-Financial inclusion or inclusive financing includes offering financial services at reasonable costs to disadvantaged and low-income households in society who are cannot get formal financial services.
+Financial inclusion or inclusive financing includes offering financial services at reasonable costs to disadvantaged and low-income households in society who cannot get formal financial services.

 Microfinance clients are either below or above the poverty line that have no access to financial services from financial organizations like banks.
 They may live in either rural or urban areas but unable to use banking features caused by improper documents or inadequate collateral security.